wild-lotus/react-async-utils/README.md

 The base of this library is "[making impossible states impossible](https://blog.kentcdodds.com/make-impossible-states-impossible-cf85b97795c1)" for async data, and building abstractions around it.

 We do not separate the data itself from its asynchronous state, we consider it an intrinsic part of its nature.
-And so we put it all together as an data type consistent with this async nature.
+And so we put it all together as a new data type consistent with this async nature.

-We named it `Async` data.
+We named this data type `Async`.

 ```typescript
 let asyncPerson: Async<Person>;